atosorigin/javascriptWorkshop/readme.md

 Optionally configure a password for your private key and then save the private key to a location on your harddrive.
 (For example: `c:\sshKeys\github.ppk`)

 1. ## Paste public key on your github profile<br />
 Optionally save your public key to your harddrive.
 Then navigate to [https://github.com/account/ssh][8] and click `add another public key`.
-Copy the public key from `puttygen.exe` and paste it in the key field and click `save`.
+Copy the public key from `puttygen.exe` and paste it in the `Key` input-field and click `save`.
 (Title field not required)

 #How to fork<br />
 1. ## Fork the `javascriptWorkshop` repo<br />